 For example, if it’s an initial meeting, you may like to ask “Qualifying Questions” like

-- What’s the client’s expectations?
+- What are the client’s expectations?

 - What’s the trigger for the requirement ( i.e. need behind the need )?

 - Who all will get involved in decision-making?

 - Is the requirement a must to have or nice to have?